axel-zarate/angular-tree-view/README.md

 <div tree-view="structure" tree-view-options="options"></div>
 ```

-Where structure is the JSON model containing the folders and files, and options is the tree view configuration.
-If you don’t provide any, the default configuration is used.
+Where `structure` is the JSON model containing the folders and files, and `options` is the tree view configuration.
+If you don't provide any, the default configuration is used.

 Example model and configuration: